-which can be recognized as a generalized eigenvalue problem.
+which can be recognized as a generalized Eigenvalue problem.

 By creating a spatial mapping that projects the multivariate EEG data onto a standard SSVEP representation space, the sum of squared correlations (SSCOR) framework \cite{Kumar2019} seeks to identify a session independent representation of SSVEP response.
-We express the optimization problem as
+In this case, we express the optimization problem as

 where